lastingParadox/ff-site/archive-to-markdown/md/ff2/20-rough-resurrection.md

 **Jelsafan0** _(23-Sep-18 05:30 PM)_

-> There’s a short pause.
+> There's a short pause.
 Iris sighs.
 > Man, this week has been crazy.

 **PlasmaPerson** _(23-Sep-18 05:30 PM)_